 Reading is a wonderful thing.
 Reading in bed is a great way to end the day.
 But stacks of unread books and magazines collect dust and make your room look cluttered.
 Besides, there are only so many books you can read at the same time.

 Keep the one you’re reading nearby, of course, but stop keeping your To Be Read (TBR) pile in your bedroom.
 Move those stacks to your den, family room, or reading nook.
 Your bedroom will look less cluttered, and you’ll see far less dust, too.
 (And if your bedroom is still dusty, check out these Ways to Reduce Household Dust.)

 If you use your phone as an alarm clock or for emergencies, switch it to Airplane Mode.
 Then the screen won’t light up every time you get a notification.
 For everything else you can’t move, cover those annoying lights with electrical tape.
-(Or try these light-reducing stickers on everything that glows in my bedroom, and it helped so much.)
+(I put these light-reducing stickers on everything that glows in my bedroom, and it helped so much.)

 Every exhausted parent has let their child play quietly on their bed while trying to take a quick nap.
 When your kids are little, that may be a regular thing, especially if they love waking at the crack of dawn on the weekends.

-One of the first rooms thieves ransack when burglarizing a home is the bedroom.
+One of the first rooms thieves ransack is the bedroom.
 Stop keeping things like birth certificates, passports, and Social Security cards in your bedroom.
 Even if a thief doesn’t plan to steal your identity, they know they can make a lot of money selling them to someone who will.
 In fact, for things like identify-related papers and irreplaceable mementos, you should get a safe.
-Fireproof, waterproof home safes are not expensive (here’s the one I use).
-Then keep it out of your bedroom.
+Fireproof, waterproof home ones aren’t expensive at all.
+(Here’s the one I use.)

+Get one but keep it out of your bedroom.
 A good place for a home safe is a low-traffic area where two exterior walls meet, ideally at least two feet off the floor.
 You can even stash those old love letters in it if you like.